loganlgraham/afcpln/README.md

 When your connection string does not include a database name (for example it ends in `/?retryWrites=true`), the server automatically attaches `afcpln`.
 Override this default by setting `MONGODB_DB` in your environment if you prefer a different database name.

 Likewise, the API now falls back to a built-in development JWT secret when `JWT_SECRET` is missing so you can register and sign in without any extra configuration.
 The server logs a warning when this happens—define a unique `JWT_SECRET` in `.env` (and in production environments) before launching to users.

+Email notifications default to Nodemailer’s JSON transport so you can inspect payloads during development without delivering real messages.
+To enable live delivery, either set `SMTP_URL` to your provider’s connection string (for example, `smtps://user:pass@smtp.sendgrid.net`) or configure `SMTP_HOST`, `SMTP_PORT`, `SMTP_USER`, and `SMTP_PASS`.
+Toggle `SMTP_SECURE=true` for explicit TLS, or leave it blank to infer from the port.
+If you need to force JSON mode—even with SMTP credentials available—set `EMAIL_TRANSPORT=json`.

 The server automatically runs database migrations via Mongoose models.
 The `/api/health` endpoint returns status and timestamp for quick diagnostics.